 Allergic rhinitis can occur when you breathe in something that you’re allergic to, known as an allergen.
 This condition affects 40 to 60 million Americans, reports the American College of Allergy, Asthma, and Immunology.
 It can be seasonal, which means it affects you at certain times of year.
 Alternately, it can be perennial, which means it affects you throughout the year.

 Nonallergic rhinitis isn’t triggered by a specific allergen.
 It can affect you for short or long periods of time.

 Symptoms of rhinitis range from mild to severe.
 They generally affect your nasal cavity, throat, and eyes.
 They can include:

 - post-nasal drip

-- headache or facial pain
+- facial pain

 - slight loss of smell, taste, or hearing

 Allergic rhinitis occurs when your immune system detects an allergen, or substance that triggers an allergic reaction.
 These substances are usually harmless to most people.
 But if you’re allergic to them, your body responds as if they were harmful.
 Your immune system reacts to the allergen by releasing a chemical known as histamine.
 This causes the symptoms of rhinitis.

 Seasonal allergic rhinitis is commonly called hay fever.
 It typically occurs in the spring, summer, or early fall.
 Depending on your allergens, you may also experience it multiple times of year.
 It’s triggered by mold (fungus) spores in the air or pollen from specific plants, such as:

 Perennial allergic rhinitis can be triggered by a variety of allergens, including: